Last Updated on September 6, 2023 by Tim Wells

 What Does AppLinked Do?

-When someone creates an AppLinked store, they have the option of adding applications to it.
-Although AppLinked was created to share applications, you can use it to share any kind of file, really.
+When someone creates an AppLinked store, they can add applications to it.
+Although AppLinked was created to share applications, you can use it to share any type of file, really.

-When someone adds a file to their AppLinked store, what they’re really doing is creating a shortcut to that file.
-That file can be stored on a private server, or a third-party service like DropBox or Amazon Web Services.
+When someone adds a file to their AppLinked store, they’re really creating a shortcut to that file.
+That file can be stored on a private server or a third-party service like DropBox or Amazon Web Services.